The Shipwrights Charitable Fund

 Key Takeaways for Grant Writers

-• The Fund operates without a public application process, suggesting relationships and direct approaches through the Clerk's office are essential
+• The Fund operates a Responsive Donations application process through the Clerk's office

 • Strong emphasis on youth development through maritime activities is critical for alignment

-• Organizations with established maritime credentials and youth programs appear most successful
+• Organisations with established maritime credentials and youth programmes appear most successful

 • The Fund particularly values projects that provide opportunities for disadvantaged young people